Aman123lug/ETL-pipeline-airflow-to-postgres/README.md

-# Airflow ETL Pipeline with PostgreSQL & API Integration
+# Airflow ETL Pipeline with PostgreSQL and OpenWeather API

 ## 📌 Project Overview
 This project implements an **ETL (Extract, Transform, Load) pipeline** using **Apache Airflow** to:
-- Extract data from an **external API**.
+- Extract weather data from the **OpenWeather API**.
 - Transform the data for preprocessing.
 - Load the processed data into a **PostgreSQL database**.